-Increasing member engagement and challenges with CRM systems have been stated amongst the top challenges for the last three years for membership organisations*. >40% think they have inadequate integration between web and CRM, that’s 4% higher than last year which is a concerning statistic.
+Increasing member engagement and challenges with CRM systems have been stated amongst the top challenges for the last three years for membership organisations (stated in the Memberwise digital excellence survey 2019). >40% think they have inadequate integration between web and CRM, that’s 4% higher than last year which is a concerning statistic.
 A single view of your members’ activity is a key element in improving member engagement/ retention but also in attracting and retaining new members, to achieve this you need to get a handle on the siloed database sprawl.

 Where do you start?